 A form for requesting an extension of ESI status is provided at http://grants.nih.gov/grants/new_investigators/esi_extension_add.htm.
 Submitting the completed form will generate an email to the NIH ESI Extensions Committee requesting an extension of the ESI status period.
 This form must be used to apply for an ESI extension.
 The policies and procedures for requesting an extension of the period of ESI status are detailed at NOT-OD-09-034.
 If an extension is granted a new ESI end date will appear in eRA Commons and you will be sent email notification of the change.

 You may apply for an extension of the ESI period at any time after the eRA Commons has calculated and displayed your ESI status.
-PD/PIs are encouraged to update their degree and residency information and when necessary to request extensions well in advance of the due date for any planned R01 application.
+PD/PIs are encouraged to update their degree and residency information well in advance of the due date for any planned R01 application.
 Early establishment of ESI status will avoid ambiguity about the ESI classification of submitted applications.
 Extra steps are required and must be initiated by the PD/PI to reclassify an application after it has been received and assigned.
-This page includes specific information on the required steps.
-What time units will be considered in a request?

 No, ESI status applies to an individual and requests for extensions are submitted by individuals.
 It is not necessary to send the request to an institutional official.
 The individual submitting the request for ESI extension is responsible for providing true, accurate, and complete information.